tonyhb/tectonic/docs/markdown/api-source-definitions.md

 // Define your sources
 manager.drivers.fromSuperagent([
+  // Jump below this definition for concise examples.
   {
     // 'meta' is driver-specific implementation data.
 The below `meta` object
     // is for the superagent driver only.